(📷: Karl Fredrickson)

 “What will other people think?”

-Fear is an instinct we were given to help us survive as a species, it wasn’t something that was meant to be used as a deterrent from creating.
+Fear is an instinct we were given to help us survive as a species, it wasn’t something that was meant to be used as a deterrent to creating.
 Fear strips the excitement we feel when we come up with a new idea/opportunity/creation and replaces it with doubt, disbelief and negative thinking.

 In order to shift your perception and step into a state of conscious manifestation (aka creating the life you want), you need to let go of your fear-based paralysis.